noir-lang/noir/yarn-project/boxes/blank/README.md

 This sandbox requires [Docker](https://www.docker.com/) to be installed _and running_ locally.
 In the event the image needs updating, you can run `yarn install:sandbox` (see [sandbox docs](https://aztec-docs-dev.netlify.app/dev_docs/getting_started/sandbox) for more information.)

 In addition to the usual javascript dependencies, this project requires `nargo` (package manager) and `noir` (a Domain Specific Language for SNARK proving systems) in addition to `@aztec/aztec-cli`.
-The former are installed within `yarn install:noir`
+The former are installed within `yarn install:noir`.

 ## Getting started